 The UPSC EPFO Recruitment Test (RT) will be pen and paper-based and the candidates who qualify recruitment test will be eligible for the interview round.
 The date and other details regarding the interview will be announced on the official website in due course.
 The final selection of a candidate will be based on the marks obtained in Recruitment Test and Interview.

 Union Public Service Commission (UPSC) has released the UPSC EPFO Syllabus for the post of Employees’ Provident Fund Organisation, Enforcement Officer/Accounts Officer along with its official notification.
-Get all the details UPSC EPFO Syllabus and Exam Pattern 2020.
-Check all the details related to the UPSC EPFO Syllabus 2020 here and get benefited.
+Get all the details UPSC EPFO Syllabus and Exam Pattern 2021.
+Check all the details related to the UPSC EPFO Syllabus 2021 here and get benefits.

 The UPSC EPFO Exam pattern involves two stages.
 The first stage involves the carrying Objective type questions, and in the second stage, there will be an interview.
 To shortlist the candidate for the interview, a pen and paper-based written Test will be conducted by the commission.

 UPSC Enforcement Officer Syllabus and Scheme for the Recruitment Test (RT) for the posts of Enforcement Officers/Accounts Officers is as under:-

 (i) The test will be of two hours duration